jqwik-team/jqwik/docs/user-guide.md

 my.own.provider.MoneyArbitraryProvider
 ```

-The following property will run without further ado:
+The following property will run without further ado - regardless the class you put it in:

 ```java
 @Property